John Wheeler Dowden: Career

+In 1901 Dowden was elected a member of the Harveian Society of Edinburgh and was one of its secretaries from 1903 to 1933.
 In 1921 he was elected a member of the Aesculapian Club.
 He was elected President of the Royal College of Surgeons of Edinburgh in 1931.

 in 1933, when the University of Edinburgh celebrated its 350th anniversary, he received the honorary degree of LL.D.

 Dowden took a lifelong interest in Merchiston Castle School and during his time as chairman of the Governing Board, he was actively involved in the relocation of the school to Colinton.